rgolubtsov/nonlinear-optimization-algorithms-multilang/README.md

 * The Hooke and Jeeves :small_blue_diamond: Java (Java SE 7) implementation
 * The Hooke and Jeeves :small_blue_diamond: Go (golang) implementation
 * The Hooke and Jeeves :small_blue_diamond: Python 2 &amp; 3 implementation
+* The Hooke and Jeeves :small_blue_diamond: Vala implementation

 ---